-Citizenship requirements that are made a condition of employment discriminate on the basis of national origin in violation of the state law.
-Inquiries about a person's citizenship of country of birth are unlawful and imply discrimination on the basis of national origin.
+Citizenship requirements that are made a condition of employment discriminate based on national origin in violation of the state law.
+Inquiries about a person's citizenship of country of birth are unlawful and imply discrimination based on national origin.

 The Washington Law Against Discrimination is enforced by the Washington Human Rights Commission.
 The Commission has the authority to receive, initiate, investigate, and settle discrimination complaints; issue subpoenas, administrative decisions, and regulations; hold hearings; and enforce its decisions and orders in state court.